nicovillena/disaster-response-pipeline/README.md

 ## Udacity's Data Scientist Nanodegree Project: Disaster Response Pipeline

 ### Project Overview

-The objective of this project is to analyze real messages that were sent during disaster events by build a model for an API that categorizes these events in order to send the messages to an appropriate disaster relief agency.
+This project analyzes real messages that were sent during disaster events by build a model for an API that categorizes these events in order to send the messages to an appropriate disaster relief agency.
+The project combines an ETL Pipeline, Machine learning Pipeline and web application in order to clean the data, train and test a model, and display it visually.

 The data is from Figure Eight.

-The project combines an ETL Pipeline, Machine learning Pipeline and web application in order to clean the data, train and test a model, and display it visually.

 ### Table of Contents